Choose a topic !

 What is a good follow-up activity after this puzzle?

-A strong follow-up is asking students to match singular nouns with their irregular plural forms or use several of the puzzle words in their own sentences.
+A great next step is to have students match singular words with their irregular plural forms or use several of the words in their own sentences.
+This helps move the learning from recognition into real usage.